xiangmingcai/UnmixingMtxOptimizer.github.io/README.md

 # Unmixing Matrix Optimizer (UMO)

-This webtool, UMO, is designed to correct the unmixing matrix using single color control samples or multi-color samples for flow cytometry analysis.
+This webtool, UMO, as a part of [Unmixing Matrix Online web Toolkit for flow cytometry (UMOT)](https://github.com/xiangmingcai/UMOT), is designed to correct the unmixing matrix using single color control samples or multi-color samples for flow cytometry analysis.

 If you find it helpful, please remember to cite us in your work.